Osamah Sami: Early life and education

+Career

-After immigrating to Australia, he began working with a local theatre group and starred in many productions from then on.
-His performance in Trial of Saddam, where he played Saddam Hussein, was very successful amongst the Iraqi community in Australia.
-The play was written by his father.
-In 2005 he was part of a theatre group that was prevented from entering the United States of America to perform the play.
+After immigrating to Australia, he began working with a local theatre group and starred in productions from then on.
+The play Trial of Saddam, where he played Saddam Hussein, was written by his father.
+In 2005 he was part of a theatre group that was prevented from entering the United States to perform the play.

-He has since gone on to work regularly in film, theatre and television.
-He has been cast in several leading roles; one opposite Claudia Karvan in the telemovie Saved, directed by Tony Ayres.
-He also played the lead role in the award-winning Dee McLachlan comedy feature, 10 Terrorists!
+He has since gone on to work in film, theatre, and television.
+He has been cast in leading roles.
+In 2009 he played opposite Claudia Karvan in the telemovie Saved, directed by Tony Ayres.

-His guest roles include TV shows including East West 101, Rush, Sea Patrol, City Homicide, Jack Irish and a regular role in the TV series Kick.

-His theatre appearances include Belvoir St. Theatre Company, Melbourne Theatre Company, Queensland Theatre Company, Malthouse Theatre Company, and La Mama.

-Osamah writes a poetry blog, with four main categories of: Love, Social Justice, For Dad and War.
+Sami starred opposite Zar Amir Ebrahimi in the 2023 film Shayda.
+Shayda was the winner of the Audience Award for Best Film after premiering as the 2023 opening night film at Sundance.
+It was also selected as the opening night film at Melbourne International Film Festival, and went on to win the 2023 CinefestOZ $100,000 film prize.

-In November 2022, it was revealed Sami had co-created and co-written a new drama called House of Gods which will air on ABC TV in 2023.
-The drama centres around an imam and his family as well as the Australian Arab / Iraqi community he leads, with Sami using his own real life experiences to tell the story of the community of which is a part.
+Sami co-created and co-wrote a television drama series called House of Gods, which aired on ABC TV and ABC iview from 25 February 2024.
+The drama centres around an imam and his family as well as the Australian Arab / Iraqi community he leads, with Sami using his own real-life experiences to tell the story of the community of which he is a part.

+Poetry

+Sami writes a poetry blog, with four main categories: Love, Social Justice, For Dad, and War.